I've deliberately christened this Christmas barbeque turkey recipe because it's cooked indirectly on my kamado BUT I haven't added any smoke flavor.

 Place your turkey in the smoker over a water bath and cook indirectly for 4 hours at 225°F or 110°C. Check the core temperature both in the breast and close to the bone in the leg with an instant read temperature probe, you're looking for an internal temperature of 170°F or 75°C. When the time is up, transfer the bird to a carving board and rest for a further 4 hours before carving.

 During this time you've ample time to make the gravy.
 I use the veg from inside the bird together with the bacon from the breast and fry up with the giblets until the giblets are browned.
-Then I make a stock and finally sieve.
+Then I make a stock by adding water and boiling for an hour.
+The last stage is to put the contents of the stock pan through a sieve to produce a clear liquor.

 Serve the gravy piping hot on hot plates and that way no one will be any the wiser that your Christmas barbeque turkey wasn't as hot as everything else on the plate....but it will be the most succulent ever tasted.